risperaketch/HR-Employee-Attrition-Prediction/README.md

 <img width="983" height="409" alt="image" src="https://github.com/user-attachments/assets/705f0908-089a-49b3-bd61-35895aab66c4" />

+The training set has a severe class imbalance: 913 employees who stayed vs. 189 who left — a 4.8:1 ratio.
+A model trained on this raw imbalance learns to predict "stayed" almost exclusively, achieving high accuracy while failing at the task that actually matters: catching the 16% who will leave.
-SMOTE creates **synthetic** minority samples by interpolating between existing minority observations in feature space.
-This is superior to simple duplication because it adds diversity rather than repetition.
+SMOTE (Synthetic Minority Over-sampling Technique) resolves this by generating synthetic minority-class samples through interpolation between existing minority observations in feature space — adding genuine diversity rather than simple duplication.

 > **Why training set only:** SMOTE is never applied to the test set.
 The test set preserves the real-world class distribution so model evaluation reflects true deployment conditions.

 ---